ebanisadr/ebanisadr.github.io/README.md

 I first made this website with the idea that using mostly  basic HTML/CSS would prove durable and more maintainable than trying to keep pace with the frontend flavor of the month.
-This has certainly proved true with a major caveat: I wish I had used CSS closer to its original design: cascading from less specific stylesheets to more specific ones.
+This has certainly proved true with a major caveat: I wish I had used CSS closer to its original design; cascading from less specific stylesheets to more specific ones.

 Part of the problem was the fact that making something new is a fundamentally